barney0/WU-STHACK-2019/README.md

 After getting the key, the program create a Signature Object.
 Call the method Check(), dies if the check is wrong.

-We get the source code of the Ticket.php file on our machine to modify it and pass this check:
+We get the source code of the Ticket.php file on our machine to modify it and pass the check.
+We need to change some part:

-* Changing the filename
+* Changing the filename in the History class
-* Hardcoding the key got before
+* Hardcoding the key in the Signature class
 * Adding the following source code to pass the right value of the **object** and **sign** keys

 ![code_modified](/code_modified.png)